The Different Types of Forex Trading Strategies

-Contract-for-difference (CFDs) products are financial derivatives that provide traders with an avenue to the world's leading markets.
-A CFD is a binding contract between a trader and a broker to exchange the price difference of a product from the time it is opened until it is closed.
+A Contract-for-difference is a derivative product that lets you access the world's leading markets.
+CFDs are binding contracts between a trader and a broker.
+With a CFD, you agree to exchange the price difference of a product between when it is opened until it is closed.

-CFDs allow participants to profit from the price movements of an underlying asset, without actually assuming ownership.
+CFDs allow you to profit from price movements of an underlying asset without actually owning it.
 Due to the fact that operations are conducted outside of standardised exchanges, CFDs are considered to be over-the-counter (OTC) products.
-Below are a few of the benefits afforded to active traders:

-- Leverage: CFD products boost the purchasing power of participants, making it possible to open large positions with minimal capital.
+- Leverage: CFD products boost the purchasing power of traders, which makes it possible to open large positions with minimal capital.
 With available leverage at upwards of 30:1, these instruments feature limited margin requirements.

-- Flexibility: Traders are free to take active long or short positions in the market, thus making it possible to profit from rising or falling asset prices.
+- Flexibility: Traders are free to take long or short positions in the market, so you're able to profit from rising or falling asset prices.